 Trading assets/liabilities are acquired or incurred principally for the purpose of generating profit from short-term fluctuations in market prices.
 Securities (including short selling of securities) and derivative financial instruments held-for-trading are recognized at their fair values.
 If securities are listed, the fair value is based on stock exchange prices.
 Where such prices are not available, internal prices based on present value calculations for originated financial instruments and futures or option pricing models for options are applied.
 Present value calculations are based on an interest rate curve which consists of money market rates, future rates and swap rates.
 Option price formulas Black-Scholes 1972, Black 1976 or Garman-Kohlhagen are applied depending on the kind of option.
 The measurement for complex options is based on a binominal tree model and Monte Carlo simulations.
 Derivative financial instruments held-for-trading are shown under the item "trading assets" or "trading liabilities".
-Positive fair values including accrued interest (dirty price) are shown under trading assets.
-Negative fair values are recorded under trading liabilities.
+Positive fair values are recorded under trading liabilities.
 Positive and negative fair values are not netted.
 Changes in dirty prices are recognized in net trading income.
 Derivatives that are used neither for trading purposes nor for hedging purposes are recorded under the item "derivatives".
 Any liabilities from the short-selling of securities are shown in "trading liabilities".